galasa-dev/TSC/minutes/2023/2023-11-21 TSC Meeting Minutes.md

 - There has been a vote in the TSC to remove the Eclipse plugin with 9 votes.
 - Vote was conducted and the following voting reps agreed: James Davies, Mike Cobbett, Petr Plavanik, Jade Carino, Savvas Kyriacou, Eamonn Mansour, Louisa Seers
 - Team will have to make small changes in a number of places to remove the plug-in, for example build processes and documentation.
+- After the meeting, Mike C wrote up the arguments for and against in a document [here](./2023-11-21-why-drop-eclipse.md)

 What are the development team working on?
+See [status](./2023-121-team-status.pdf)
 - Docs: restructured docs to be more command-line centric; and Eclipse docs separated from the CLI docs.
 - Video on the CLI around developing test cases.
 Installing, setting up, creating a test, building it, examining it, running locally and then adding to automation.
 - Video on the Configuration Property Store around how to install Ecosystem, and how to configure properties.